ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 List provider models

-Lists the models a provider offers for the supplied endpoint and key, before any profile is created from them.
+Lists the models an endpoint offers for credentials supplied in the request, before any profile exists - this is what a provider-setup form calls to fill its model picker. &#x60;providerType&#x60; and &#x60;baseUrl&#x60; are both required, and a 400 for either names the offending input in a &#x60;field&#x60; member so the form can highlight it; a &#x60;baseUrl&#x60; pointing at a private network address is refused as well.
+For &#x60;providerType: onlyoffice&#x60; the answer comes from the portal gateway&#39;s catalogue, which carries richer capability data than the provider&#39;s own listing and matches what &#x60;GET api/2.0/ai/profiles/list&#x60; reports; a portal without that gateway falls back to asking the provider.
+A provider that is unreachable or broken is reported as 502, and one that rejects the key as 400.

 #### Parameters